MehediHasanKakon/Jagoron-Project-Group11/README.md

 Technical things to know:
 Java codes :

-1. AccelerometerListener.java : It is for measuring shake of the phone.
-2. AccerometerManager.java : It is for managing the shake  to activate some codes.
-3. BgService.java : It is for maintainance and monitoring.
-4. Display.java : It is for displaying.
+1. Display.java : It is for displaying.
-5. GPSTracker.java : It is for tracking location.
+2. GPSTracker.java : It is for tracking location.
-6. Instructions.java : It is for executing instructions.
+3. Instructions.java : It is for executing instructions.
-7. MainActivity.java : It is for main program and instructions.
+4. MainActivity.java : It is for main program and instructions.
-8. Register.java : It is for registering information.
-9. RGeocoder.java : A class for handling geocoding and reverse geocoding.
+5. RGeocoder.java : A class for handling geocoding and reverse geocoding.
+6. Register.java : It is for registering information.
-10. Verify.java : A program for verifying information.
+7. Verify.java : A program for verifying information.
+8. Splash.java : It is for maintainance and monitoring.

 XML codes: